c9/docs.c9.io/src/frameworks/frameworks_ionic.md

 # Framework: Ionic
-[Meteor](http://ionicframework.com/) is an open source front-end framework for developing hybrid mobile apps with HTML5.
+[Ionic](http://ionicframework.com/) is an open source front-end framework for developing hybrid mobile apps with HTML5.

-Create a Meteor app as follows:
+Create a Ionic app as follows:

 1. Create a new workspace (Node.js or Custom for a clean workspace)
 2. Open a Terminal, or using the pre-existing one at the bottom
 3. Run the following commands in the Terminal: